 Therefore, if you do not research and address exit rates, this can have a serious effect on your bank’s financial performance.
 I always describe the banker-customer relationship as a financial marriage.
 When one party’s loyalty wanes, there is a likelihood of termination, which can sometimes be painful.
 Loyalty is a key requirement in the survival of the banker-customer relationship.
 According to Hirschman in his famous book, “Exit, Voice and Loyalty: Responses to Decline in Firms, Organisations and States” in 1970, he argued that people have two different ways of responding to disappointment.
 They can vote with their feet (exit) or stay put and complain (voice).
 A customer’s complaint behaviour is determined by Psychographic variables.
 These are attributes relating to the customer’s personality, values, attitudes, interests, or lifestyles.

 Customer Complaints Behaviour in Banks

 This can be influenced by three Psychographic Variables: Exit, Voice and Loyalty.
-When customers perceive a decrease in service quality, they can exit (withdraw from the relationship); or, they can voice (attempt to repair or improve the relationship through the communication of the complaint, grievance or proposal for a change).
+When customers perceive a decrease in service quality, they can exit (withdraw from the relationship); or, they can voice (attempt to repair or improve the relationship through communication of the complaint, grievance or proposal for change).
 However, the interplay of loyalty can affect the cost-benefit analysis of whether to use exit or voice.

 Customer Loyalty Ladder is a systematic way of classifying customers of an organization into five different categories depending upon the business level engagement of customers with the organization.
-It takes at least 30 times as much marketing budget to attract a new customer via traditional forms of advertising to re-attract a repeat customer.
+It takes at least 30 times as much marketing budget to attract a new customer via traditional forms of advertising as to re-attract a repeat customer.
 Most business owners spend less than 5% of their marketing budget on their existing customers but they spend 95% of their marketing budget trying to find new customers.